 1 cup(s) nutritional yeast

 28 oz(s) enchilada sauce -- or smooth salsa

 Do Ahead: Dice onions, kale, mushrooms and zucchini; store onion separately and others together.
 Shred carrots.

 1. Preheat oven to 350 degrees.
 Get out both 13x9 pans, one to bake and one for the freezer.

-2. Saute onions for a few minutes in olive oil in a large skillet before adding meat to skillet.
-Cook until almost all pink no longer shows.
+2. With medium/low heat saute onions for a few minutes in olive oil in a large skillet before adding meat to center of skillet; top with mushrooms.
+Cover and cook until almost all pink no longer shows.
 (Use two skillets if you don’t have a really large one.)

-3. Add vegetables: kale, mushrooms, zucchiini and then cumin, salt and dry mustard.
+3. Add vegetables: kale, zuchini and then cumin and salt.
 Mix to combine with spatula.

 4. Add shredded carrots (or carrot juicing fiber) and nutritional yeast, cover pan half way, add a little water if needed and simmer 20 min stirring a few times.

-5. Dredge softened tortillas in flat bowl filled with enchilada sauce, fill with 1/2 c. meat mixture, roll and place in 13x9 pans.
+5. Dredge softened tortillas in flat bowl filled with enchilada sauce, fill with 1/2 c. meat mixture using slotted spoon, roll and place in 13x9 pans.
 Pour any extra sauce over top of enchiladas.
 Cover with foil and heat one of the pans through, approx. 10 min.
 (Cheese can be sprinkled over all or part if desired!).

 6. Place saved enchiladas in large freezer bag and close with rubber band, twist tie or freezer tape.
-I save bags used to hold two loaves of bread at one time for this purpose!
+I save bags used to hold two loaves of bread at one time for this purpose, but Walmart also sells oversized ziplock bags which can fit all 8x8 and some 13x9 pans.
 When cooking turn oven to 350 degrees and cook for 1 hour or defrost ahead of time and cook until heated through.